weaklayer/gateway/README.md

 # Weaklayer Gateway (Reference Implementation)

+N.B.
+As of early 2021, this project is no longer under active development and has been removed from browser extension stores.
+However, the Weaklayer sensor and gateway still work well at the time of writing.
+The sensor just requires installing from source now.

 Welcome to the Weaklayer Gateway (Reference Implementation) repository.
 Weaklayer is a software system for Browser Detection and Response - like Endpoint Detection and Response (EDR) but in the browser.
 The Weaklayer Gateway (a server application) receives security data from Weaklayer Sensors (browser extensions).